jbnunn/TwitchRobot/picam/README.md

 ## Create an Indexer with AWS Lambda

-Visit [the Lambda console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/create) to create a function that gets triggerd every time we add a new picture to our S3 bucket.
+Visit [the Lambda console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/create) to create a function that gets triggered every time we add a new picture to our S3 bucket.

 1. Choose "Author from Scratch" and choose the Python 3.6 runtime.
 2. For **Permissions**, choose the "Existing Role" option and specify the `LambdaRekognitionRole` you just created.